artisJIANG/getdata-019/CodeBook.md

 - nS - number of unique subjects
 - nA - number of activities
 - nC - number of columns in tidyData
-- td - second tiny data set with average of each variable for each activity and subject
+- td - second tidy data set with average of each variable for each activity and subject

 ### Output